keidev123/Casino-Game-SmartContract/README.md

-# GameFi Smart Contract(Casino-Jackpot)
+# Casino Game Smart Contract(Casino-Jackpot)

-GamEFi Smart Contract: A decentralized casino(Jackpot) smart contract built on the Solana blockchain using the Anchor framework.
+Casino Game Smart Contract: A decentralized casino(Jackpot) smart contract built on the Solana blockchain using the Anchor framework.
 This project implements a jackpot system with secure random number generation using ORAO Network's VRF (Verifiable Random Function).

 ## Contact